You may find more results for this query on our sister sites: GenomeWeb and Precision Oncology News.

 The firm received a notice from Nasdaq on August 2 saying its stock had not met the $1-per-share closing bid price requirement for 30 consecutive business days.

-Nasdaq told the firm on Tuesday that its shares failed to maintain a minimum bid price of $1 per share for at least 30 consecutive trading days.
+Nasdaq told the company that its shares have failed to meet a minimum $1 per share closing price for 30 consecutive days and may face delisting action.